 As explained above, inventory monitoring can identify stock problems and shows businesses where potential problems are to be expected.
 Running an effective business begins, in any case, with effectively maintaining stock.
 Here are 6 reasons why you should regularly carry out stock takes.

-1. Identifying inventory problems
+1. Identifying inventory problems via an inventory count

 Carrying out regular stock takes makes it clear if there are problems, such as damaged stock, incomplete orders, stuck orders, bad inventory management or errors in stock.
 The results of the stock take should be used as a basis for closer investigation of these areas.
 Ensuring that there are operational procedures to prevent or mitigate these situations.
 You should ensure that procedures have been put in place that prevent the causes of stock problems.
 This also applies to less common situations, so that orders don’t stay in the system for an unnecessary length of time.